Houston Cougars men's basketball: Rivalries

 Rice is considered to be Houston's main rival, with the Bayou Cup trophy being awarded to the winner of the crosstown rivalry game.
-More recently, over the years in the AAC, rivalries have developed with Cincinnati and Memphis.
+More recently, over the years in C-USA and the AAC, a rivalry has developed with Memphis.

 Other rivals include former Southwest Conference foes Baylor, TCU, Texas, Texas A&M, and Texas Tech.

 Rice

-Houston leads Rice in the series 66–18 through the 2024–25 season.
+Houston leads Rice in the series 66–18 through the 2025–26 season.

 SMU

-Houston leads SMU in the series 58–34 through the 2024–25 season.
+Houston leads SMU in the series 58–34 through the 2025–26 season.